 Oslo, Norway – After the emotional tribute to his wife Grete at yesterday’s memorial service at Bislett Stadium all Jack Waitz was in search of tonight was a quiet dinner.
-And so on a commodius spring evening in the Norwegian capital, Jack met me at my city center hotel from which we walked a short distance north before hopping an Oslo city bus to the St. Hanshaugen neighborhood a few kilometers away.
-Once there we disembarked at Restaurant Schroder, a tidy neighborhood joint with a dark wood interior.
+We met at my hotel, walked a short distance north before hopping an Oslo city bus to the St. Hanshaugen neighborhood a few kilometers away.
+We disembarked at Restaurant Schroder, a tidy neighborhood joint with a dark wood interior.

-“Schroder’s is one of the city’s old-fashioned ‘brown restaurants’,” Jack explained as the bus pulled away leaving a plume of diesel exhaust.
+“Schroder’s is one of the city’s old-fashioned ‘brown restaurants’,” Jack explained as the bus pulled away leaving a plume of diesel fumes.

-So-called ‘brown restaurants’ are those which have held firm against the wave of renovations sweeping Oslo, while still serving traditional, inexpensive Norwegian fare.
+So-called ‘brown restaurants have held firm against the wave of renovations sweeping Oslo, still serving traditional, inexpensive Norwegian fare.
 Then again, with the kroner-to-dollar exchange rate hovering around five-to-one, inexpensive is a relative term for any Yank in Norway these days.

 When we walked in one of the current co-owners, a Pakistani native named Ali, greeted us warmly — seems Jack and Grete’s older brother Jan Anderson are frequent patrons.
 Jack introduced me, and told Ali I was an American interested in history.

 “Would you like to try our most popular dish?” offered Ali.

-“Schroder’s is featured in Jo Nesbo’s crime fiction series,” Jack continued as we sat, speaking of the internationally popular Norwegian author.
+“Schroder’s is featured in Jo Nesbo’s crime fiction series,” Jack continued speaking of the popular Norwegian author.
 “His main character, Harry Hole, is a policeman who hangs out in Schroder’s and is a bit of a drunk.”

 Nesbo’s eight work canon includes titles like The Devil’s Star, Nemesis, The Redbreast, and The Phantom which had just been published this spring.
 Nesbo is being touted as the next Stieg Larrson, the best-selling Swedish author behind the Millennium series of detective novels like The Girl with the Dragon Tattoo.
 With Nesbo’s books growing in readership, business at Schroder’s has jumped markedly.